Zexi-Ye/pneumonia-xray/README.md

 ## Overview

 This project aims to develop a deep learning model that identifies whether a patient has developed pneumonia using his or her chest X-ray image.
-By

 ### Dataset